OneWeekGraphQL/OneWeekGraphQL-Final/chapter-6/README.md

     typeDefs,
     resolvers,
   },
-  context,
+  context: createContext(),
 });
 ```

-At this point we’ve not created any models inside `prisma/schema.prisma` so running the script `generate` will not do anything.
+At this point we’ve not created any models inside `prisma/schema.prisma` so running the script `db:generate` will not do anything.
 We’ll fix this next.